“By the Power of Greyskull” and Other Answers to Nietzsche’s Questions

 John Bennion once asked, in a class on LDS literature at BYU, why Latter-day Saints have taken such a ready interest in fantasy and science fiction.
 This question came to mind recently as I carpooled home with an LDS co-worker who loves superheroes, science fiction and fantasy in all mediums (print, film, video game, etc.), and it occurred to me that while LDS participation (as readers and authors) is by no means negligible, it is likely merely a subset of a massive growth in these genre’s throughout western society.

-Considering my inclusion of Nietzsche’s statement above, you can anticipate where I’m going with all of this.
-I speculate that the more recent explosion in the popularity of sci-fi, fantasy, and superhero stories is an attempt of an increasingly secular world to satiate its innate hunger for “sacred games,” rituals, “festivals of atonement,” and Eternal narratives.
-I understand Nietzsche had something else in mind when he considered what would and should replace our old-time religion, but I believe the truth in myth criticism is that our spirits retain some hungry memory for what we were taught in pre-mortality.
-I believe we continually create new myths, patterned after Eternal myths told where we used to live because we’re all groping for the truths that will lead us home.
+Considering my inclusion of Nietzsche’s statement above, you can anticipate where I’m going with this.
+Yes, I suspect the dramatic rise in sci-fi, fantasy, and superhero popularity reflects the efforts of an increasingly secular world to satiate an innate hunger for “sacred games,” rituals, “festivals of atonement,” and Eternal narratives.
+I understand Nietzsche did not have an endless string of superhero blockbusters in mind when he asked what would replace our old-time religion.
+But I believe our spirits retain some hungry memory for what we were taught in pre-mortality.
+I believe we continually create new myths patterned after those told where we used to live – as evidenced by the parallels described by myth criticism – because we’re all groping for the truths that will lead us home.

-In the case of this particular myth-movement, we replaced God with godlike men and we celebrate the revelation of each creative work in film, print, or video game with communal gatherings of costumed zealots who make pilgrimages to retailers and theaters while re-enacting and discussing scenes with religious fervor.
+In the case of the superhero/sci-fi/fantasy myth-movement, we replaced God with godlike men and celebrate the revelation of each creative work in film, print, or video game with communal gatherings of costumed zealots, making pilgrimages to retailers and theaters, and re-enacting and discussing scenes with religious fervor.
 We may not believe these myths are true, but we willfully suspend our disbelief for the religious experience in an approximation of faith.

-I grew up watching He-Man, and I clearly remember thinking that the Power of Greyskull was an awful lot like the Priesthood.
-Take a moment to laugh if you like; this is pretty comical.
+I grew up watching He-Man.
+Often, when my dad came home from work, he would find me with a cardboard sword down the back of my shirt.
+I clearly remember thinking that Orco (the bumbling ghostlike character who was there to warn He-Man of danger and to explain the moral of each episode) was like the Holy Ghost and that the Power of Greyskull was an awful lot like the Priesthood.
+(I recognize how absurd these parallels are, but stick with me.)
 Maybe it’s because the only other Adam I knew of at that time was the father of all living, or because I had a vague notion that being the “Prince of Eternia” was something like being an heir of Eternity, or because “by the Power of Greyskull” sounded similar to “by the Power of the Melchezidek Priesthood,” but the association between He-Man and the Gospel is indelibly etched in my brain to this day.

 For the writer to explore the past for himself, he needs to be himself, to be free to invent, to juxtapose, to alter at will the events of the past in order to explore not so much what happened as the meaning of what happened to those involved and to those who, like himself, look back and wonder.
 In this sense, he needs to be allowed to take to himself the same creative freedom that Shakespeare had.
 No one cries “False!” when we watch Prince Hal and Hotspur contesting on stage as contemporaries.
 Historically they were years apart, but by putting them together in Henry IV, Part I, Shakespeare presents us with profound insights into the problems and complexities of wearing the crown of England.
 Given the same freedom and some of the same genius, what might the Mormon writer tell us of Joseph Smith, for instance, and the problems and complexities of wearing the mantel of a prophet?